ViralTexts/vrt-clusters/clusters/Honea_Path_-_Fiend_Lynched.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-the prisoner be confined in the county
-jail.
-Sheriff Poole secured an automobile
-at once and went to meet
-the parties bringing the negro to
-Greenville.
-Shortly after he left a &lt;
-telephone call to his office from Piedmont
-c+otckri that the automobile con­

-&#x27; ittVUV DM*WV? w?wv ?- WW ? _ T
-||te/ taining the negro had just passed
-there and that about ten machines,
-jjfefV? containing the mob, were in close
-jp-g* . &#x27; * ; pursuit and were not more than 10
-||Jv&#x27; minutes behind.
-Reached Greenville Jail.
 At 5 o&#x27;clock the Anderson automo,
 bfle dashed through the streets of
 Greenville and up to the county jafil